** OWING TO THE COVID-19 PANDEMIC, THE 2020 SINGAPORE GRAND PRIX HAS BEEN CANCELLED **

 9. Don’t miss the fireworks!
 As the chequered flag comes down at the end of the race, a massive fireworks display kicks off in front of the Marina Bay Sands hotel.
 I found that it was well worth leaving the race a little early to get a good vantage point for this as your view may be quite obscured from some points along the track.
 The best place to be to see the fireworks is in Zone 4 along Esplanade Drive, the road just behind the Merlion statue.
 It’s a spectacular end to three spectacular days.

-This year the Singapore Grand Prix takes place from 19 to 21 September.
+In 2019 the Singapore Grand Prix takes place from 20-22 September.
 All the information you need about the race as well as ticket sales can be found on the Singapore F1 Grand Prix website.

 DISCLOSURE: My visit to Singapore and the Singapore Grand Prix was a personal holiday, paid for entirely by me.